 Choice of treatment is not only based on radiological aspects of the fracture, but also on general health condition of patients.
-For the same type of fracture, decision regarding type and timing of treatment can differ whether the patient is for example polytraumatized with neuro-logic lesions or monotraumatized without neurologic deficit.
+For the same type of fracture, decision regarding type and timing of treatment can differ whether the patient is for example polytraumatized with neurologic lesions or monotraumatized without neurologic deficit.

-There are several well known radiological tools that have been in use since long to characterize the fracture morphology, like standard Xray views and CT scan.
-The AO classification is based on those types of exams(Magerl, Aebi et al. 1994).
-More recently, possible ligamentous lesions have come to a closer attention using MRI.
-Taking into account imagery improvements and the patients' neurological condition, a new classification system has been proposed by the Spine Trauma Study Group: The Thoracolumbar Injury Classification and Severity Score system or TLICS (Vaccaro, Lehman et al. 2005; Patel, Dailey et al. 2009).
+There are several well-known radiological exams that have been in use since long to characterize the fracture morphology, like standard Xray views and CT scan.
+The AO classification is based on those two types of exams (Magerl, Aebi et al. 1994).
+More recently, possible ligamentous lesions have come to a closer attention with the frequent use of MRI.
+Taking into account imagery improvements and the patients' neurological condition, a new classification system has been proposed by the Spine Trauma Study Group: the Thoracolumbar Injury Classification and Severity Score system or TLICS (Vaccaro, Lehman et al. 2005; Patel, Dailey et al. 2009).